 Or, if your the main songwriter for a band or another artist, then in this case the lyrics might come first.

-You might already be writing music using one of these methods, or perhaps even using another method that works for you.
+You might already be writing music using one of these methods, or perhaps even using another one that works for you.

 That’s great, because there is no wrong way of writing music!
-But we would also like to introduce you to other methods that might help refine your songwriting skills.
+But we would also like to introduce you to other methods that might help refine your writing skills.

 It can never hurt to have a few new tools in the songwriting tool chest!